Raw to FAT32 Conversion - Do it in quick steps:

 Follow the steps below to recover files from the RAW device with three simple clicks:

 EaseUS data recovery software also supports OS crash recovery, virus attack recovery, and lost partition recovery other than RAW drive recovery.
 It's well worth trying.
+Except for data recovery software, we also provide users with manual data recovery services to restore lost data in complicated situations.

 After getting all your previous data out of the RAW drive, move to the following tutorials to convert RAW devices to FAT32 without worrying about data loss.